slerman12/Help-me/2-Opposing-views.md

 > [!WARNING]
 > By the way, the scariest nightmare I ever had, over and over that whole night, was the day I injected Dupilumab the first time.
 I remember my housemate at the time in the other room and I wanted to wake him.
 That's how scared I was.
 The nightmare was of a tall skinny slenderman, who kept approaching to "assault" me.
 Every time I closed my eyes and fell asleep, he'd reappear.
 Again and again, for that whole night.
 I never had a nightmare like that before.
 It was vivid.

+> ## Recap
+>
+> 1. Aetna cut me off from Dupilumab about 8 months into my dependency without warning.
+> 2. The deliverer couldn't reach my doctor.
+> 3. I wasn't given the appointment with my doctor until months after. <!--`I wasn't given an appointment with my doctor until at least a month, maybe two months or more, after the missed injection.`-->
+> 4. The cessation initially caused Alopecia Areata.
+> 5. The drug was delivered after I lost my hair.
+> 6. The Alopecia Areata had developed into Alopecia Universalis.
+> 7. I now look like Gollum.
+>
+> Other symptoms as well (see ["Fall, 2018 semester, and the Dead Marshes"](#fall-2018-semester-and-the-dead-marshes) and ["Nails"](#nails)).

 <!--
 ## Suing of Samarkand (*litigating the Republican elephant in the room*, which I don't think is an I Ching hexagram)